zephyrproject-rtos/zephyr/doc/kernel/common/common_float.rst

 ********

-The kernel allows an application's tasks and fibers to use floating point registers on platform configurations that support these registers.
+The kernel allows an application's tasks and fibers to use floating point registers on board configurations that support these registers.
 Threads that use the x87 FPU/MMX registers are known as "FPU users", while threads that use SSE registers are known as "SSE users".